How to start a voice over career in 2023: a definitive guide

 (please note that I produce just a small number of bespoke voicereels each year, it’s not a conveyor-belt service and I’m usually booked way in advance.
 If you are looking for a voiceover demo producer and want to work quickly then ask around or do a google search for ‘voiceover demo companies’)

 When you’re looking to work with a Voiceover demo producer there are a number of things to take into consideration.
 Will you be working with them remotely or on-site in the studio?
 What is their experience level?
 How much will it cost and what help will they give you in terms of sourcing material so that you can create a voice over demo that stands out from the crowd and really truly represents you?
 The voice over industry is evolving, so working with the right demo reel producer can really help you to make your mark and help you to become a successful voice actor.
-You’ll probably need a commercial demo at least to begin with.
+You’ll probably need a commercial voiceover demo at least to begin with.
+Check out our Free Voice Over Scripts.

 Try to get some recommendations so that you know that the person you’re going be spending your money with is really good at what they do.
 It’s really important to work with the right demo producer, someone that you click with, connect with, and having listened to their produced work you understand what kind of thing you’ll end up with.